k-rajat19/k-rajat19/README.md

 Hey 👋 <br/>
-Currently, I am trying to get a job with some of the languages that i use.
+Currently, I am trying to get a job with some of the languages that i use.<br/>
 Please reach out to me if you have any opportunity.
 Thanks!